RiseVision/risevision.github.io/src/pages/protocol/Transactions.md

 RISE).
 After this, the transaction is ready to be broadcast to the network as described in [Broadcasting Transactions](#broadcasting-transactions) above.

-An example Vote Transaction JSON object looks like the following:
+An example Multisignature Registration Transaction JSON object looks like the following:

 ```json
 {